JeffersonLab/hallc_replay_XEM/CALIBRATION/hms_hodo_calib/README.md

 ## Instructions

-1. Replay the data with ptofusinginvadc=0 and need to have T.* and H.hod.* in the tree.
+1. Replay the data with ptofusinginvadc=0 and need to have T.hms.* and H.hod.* in the tree.
+   Go to: PARAM/HMS/GEN/h_fadc_debug.param, and set hhodo_debug_adc = 1 --->  Use the correct hodo raw leafs variables

+(In case you are calibrating HMS hodo using a coincidence run, then make sure to include T.coin.*)

 2. Determine the time walk correction parameters

      a.
-Start "root -l" and then  .x timeWalkHistos.C+("entire_root_filename",runnumber)
+Start "root -l" and then  .x timeWalkHistos.C+("current_dir/to/ROOT_filename.root", Run_Number, "hms") ---> If doing coincidence, then "hms"->"coin"

      b.
 This creats the file: timeWalkHistos.root